rceba04/rceba04.github.io/about.md

 ---
 layout: page
 title: About the Author
-description: When building a website it's helpful to see what the focus of your site is.
-This page is an example of how to show a website's focus.
+description: Get to know Rolly Ceballos, the maintainer and author of the articles of this site.

 sitemap:
     priority: 0.7
     lastmod: 2019-04-13